I have 2,689 unread emails in one of my inboxes.

 Which means you really, really need to get it right.

 Begin by sending SaaS emails people actually want to read.

 Welcome emails are a good start.
 Thank you emails are even better.

 And if you screw up?
 Say sorry.
 Then tell them how you’re going to make things right.

 Sending a newsletter that’s anything less-than-amazing is a waste of everyone’s time.
 Make newsletters as tight and crisp as any other piece of copy you produce.

 Got a webinar coming up?
 Cool.
 Great.
 Tell customers about it.
 They may be interested.
 But resist the urge to tell them about it repeatedly.
 Seriously.
 Don’t be that guy.
 They’ll unsubscribe.

-Finally, if you want to keep your customers around, do your best to win them back.
-Win-back emails are a last-ditch effort that can actually revive 12% of them — as long as you’re on brand and making an offer worth their miraculous return.
+Finally, if you want to keep your existing customer around, do your best to win them back.
+Win-back emails are a last-ditch effort that can actually revive 12% of them — as long as you’re on-brand and making an offer worth their miraculous return.